microsoft/AirSim-NeurIPS2019-Drone-Racing/docs/competition_guidelines.md

    - The thickness of the gates differs (i.e. the ratio of the internal and external dimensions of the gates will not be consistent).
 3. **Hard**
    - Gates are arbitrarily oriented (3D tracks).
-   - Gates are arbitrarily sized.
+   - Gates are arbitrarily sized and proportioned.
    - The next gate is not necessarily in the FOV.
    - There may be obstacles in between gates that have to be detected (i.e. walls, chairs, etc.).
-Holes and borders of varying size for gates.

 ### Gates
 The gates are rectangular and marked using a "race-tape" checker pattern with different colors on each side.
-- The front side is colored green
+- The front side is colored green.
-- The (inner and outer) sides blue and
+- The (inner and outer) sides are blue.
 - The back side of the gate is colored red.

-Example [picture of gate].

 ## Metrics and Scoring